mx-alex/mx/README.md

   - Control and data processing are performed by special formulas (commands of MUMPS)  in the cells of the sheets

-  (MUMPS is an acronym for the Massachusetts General Hospital Utility Multi-Programming System, also known as M) Commands of the MUMPS :  mumps.sourceforge.net/docs.html#commands
+  (MUMPS is an acronym for the Massachusetts General Hospital Utility Multi-Programming System, also known as M) Commands of the MUMPS see on :  mumps.sourceforge.net/docs.html#commands

   Preparation for the system MX :